Last Updated on October 28, 2020 by Calibre 11

 The second Ayrton Senna TAG Heuer followed five years later in 2001, when the first of the Link Senna Chronographs was released (Ref.
 CT2114).
 This series was a Limited Edition of 1,991 watches, to signify the year that Senna won his last Formula 1 World Drivers Championship (1991).

-Like the 6000 Senna, the Link featured the “Senna S”, which this time was subtly embossed on the dial- you can only see the logo when the watch is viewed at certain angles, such as the photo below.
+Like the 6000 Senna, the Link featured the “Senna S”, which this time was subtly embossed on the dial- you can only see the logo when the watch is viewed at certain angles.

 2002 TAG Heuer Link Senna